-William Odgers VC
+William Odgers' VC

-Newspaper accounts that Cracroft's men killed between 70 and 150 Māori in the attack were greatly exaggerated.
-Historian James Belich suggested that the pā was virtually empty at the time of the assault.
-This was a ‘paper victory’ bolstered by claims of ‘enormous’ Māori losses.
-On the other hand, the Waitangi Tribunal’s Taranaki report (1996) claimed that Waireka was a Māori victory.
-Nigel Prickett also dismissed British reports of ‘cart-loads’ of Māori bodies taken away, while concluding that between 17 and 40 Māori were killed during the day's fighting.
-Regardless of the body count, the British could claim Waireka as a victory – albeit one of uncertain magnitude.
+Newspaper accounts that Cracroft's men killed anywhere between 70 and 150 Māori in the assualt on Kaipopo pā would seem greatly exaggerated.
+Historian James Belich suggested the pā was virtually empty at the time of the assault.
+Belich described a ‘paper victory’ in which claims of ‘enormous’ Māori losses supported the notion of a great British victory.
+The Waitangi Tribunal’s Taranaki Report (1996) even claimed that Waireka was a Māori victory.
+Nigel Prickett also dismissed British reports of ‘cart-loads’ of Māori bodies being taken away concluding that between 17 and 40 Māori were killed that day's fighting.
+Regardless of the body count, the British could claim Waireka as a victory - albeit one of uncertain magnitude.
+Reputable sources thus cover the full gamut of contradictory outcomes.

 Community contributions

-2 comments have been posted about William Odgers VC
+2 comments have been posted about William Odgers' VC

 What do you know?